iamguid/ngx-mf/README.md

 > complicated forms, because you have many instruments
 > to do it, if you cant, then just contact me or create
 > question on github, i will try to answer

+## Restrictions

+* You can't put objects like Date to your model, because it doesn't work correctly and type would be incorrect, but if you need it you can workaround it with `Replace`

+* You cant use array syntax with `FormControlState`, but in other syntax (with constructor and FormBuilder) it works

 ## Installation